All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 Peptides for Weight Loss

 Semaglutide and tirzepatide are GLP-1 receptor agonists that produce 15% to 22% body weight reduction in clinical trials.
-For men with obesity-driven low testosterone, this level of fat loss can be transformative.
+For men with obesity-driven low testosterone, this level of fat loss can be significant.
 Visceral fat is the primary site of aromatase activity that converts testosterone to estrogen, so reducing it directly addresses a key mechanism of testosterone suppression.

 Growth Hormone-Releasing Peptides